-We understand how confusing the process of filing a claim can be and we are ready to put our experience with Social Security Disability claims to work for you.
-Our attorneys will assist you every step of the way, and you don’t even have to leave your house — we will come to you.
+We understand how confusing the process of filing a claim can be and we are ready to put our experience with Social Security disability claims to work for you.
+Our attorneys will assist you every step of the way.

 You Don't Have to Fight Alone.